dr-jts/jeql/README.md

 JEQL improves on SQL syntax & semantics by adding:

 * a streaming model of computation
-* factoring of complex SQL queries into a chain of simpler queries
+* factoring complex SQL queries into a chain of simpler queries
-* factoring out and naming common subexpressions
+* defining named expressions for SELECT lists
-* adding SPLIT BY as the the inverse of GROUP BY
+* providing SPLIT BY as the the inverse of GROUP BY

 Functions and Commands
 ----------------------